-Pitch pine fragility is of course much more complex than simply community response to a lack of fire.
-Day et al (2005) assert pitch pines are poised to decline at a more rapid pace, due as much to higher summer and winter temperatures and moister autumns as stand-replacing disturbances like fire.
-These concerns are shared by other Maine scientists (Copenheaver White and Patterson 2000) confirmed elsewhere where the species is removed from wildfire and other pertubations (Howard and Stelacio 2011).
+Pitch pine fragility is more complex than the community response to a lack of fire.
+Day et al (2005) assert pitch pines are poised to decline at a more rapid pace, due as much to higher summer and winter temperatures and moister autumns, as stand-replacing disturbances like fire.
+These concerns are shared by other Maine scientists (Copenheaver White and Patterson 2000) and have been confirmed elsewhere where the species is removed from wildfire and other perturbations (Howard and Stelacio 2011).
 The fragile nature of pitch pine endurance is underscored by experience in a severe environment of abiotic and biotic pressures (Harris et al 2012).
 Ironically, glaciated edaphics on Mt.
-Desert island (e.g., Ellsworth schist) enable a more competitive edge for pitch pines in mixed barren ecosystem; upon entering their juvenile phase, that species does the unexpected, shading and nurturing evergreen competitors for up to a decade.
+Desert island (e.g., Ellsworth schist) enable a more competitive edge for pitch pines in mixed barren ecosystem; upon entering their juvenile phase, pitch pine shades and nurtures evergreen competitors for up to a decade.
 As time passes, the picture of fragility morphs into a more complex and unexpected image of near vitality under the glare of intense sunlight coupled with limited nutrient and moisture root sorption.
 These factors provide a backdrop for competition with red spruce (Picea rubens), hemlock (Tsuga canadensis) and balsam fir (Abies balsamea).
 Further, where bare soil beckons (Lee et al 2019), pioneering efforts enable accelerated establishment in stressful locations less suited to these other, broader competitors.

 At burned sites, such as those along Cadillac South Ridge trail, pyrogenic carbon deposits (Laing 1993), embroidered by thermal exfoliation (Shakesby and Doerr 2006), act as a magnet for moisture retention despite what is, reportedly, initially hydrophobic repulsion by lignocellulosic charcoal (Licht and Smith 2020).
-Those investigators find in a controlled study of matching slope and aspect, charcoal pyrogenic carbon from anthropogenic forest pyrolysis spurs subsurface water retention and nutrient supply, further impacting photosynthetic intrinsic water use efficiency (iWUE).
-For example, as a result of natural, or prescriptive fire, charcoal yields carbonate addition (Licht and Smith 2020) resulting from negligible consumption of Ca, K and Mg (Aber et al 1998; Kahl et al 2007) following forest fire.
-An increase in alkali cations (Kolden et al 2017) in a glaciated ‘O’ soil layer (DeBano 1981) is reported to increase availability of solubilized minerals (Caldwell and Richards 1989) and moisture retention—this phenomenon has been suggested as an artifact of soils at Wonderland trail (Butak 2014).
+In fact, Licht and Smith (2020) found that charcoal pyrogenic carbon from anthropogenic forest pyrolysis spurred subsurface water retention and nutrient supply, increasing photosynthetic intrinsic water use efficiency (iWUE).
+Indeed, as a result of natural or prescriptive fire, charcoal yields carbonate addition (Licht and Smith 2020) resulting from negligible consumption of Ca, K and Mg (Aber et al 1998; Kahl et al 2007).
+An increase in alkali cations (Kolden et al 2017) in a glaciated ‘O’ soil layer (DeBano 1981) has been reported to increase availability of solubilized minerals (Caldwell and Richards 1989) and moisture retention—this phenomenon has been suggested as an artifact of soils at Wonderland trail (Butak 2014).
 Natural and anthropogenic fire pyrolysis has been shown to impact the structure and function of pitch pine colonies (Carlo et al 2016) through the influence of sufficient moisture to enable trees to defeat punishing drought, winds and runoff.

 Used in concert with data on plant growth, knowledge of foliar traits provides substantial information about plant carbon and nutrient economies (Wright et al., 2004) and life history strategy (Reich 2014).
 For instance, foliar traits can reveal mechanisms underlying tradeoffs between growth and abiotic stress resistance (Gururani Mohanta and Bae 2015) underscored by growth data.
 There are little data on plant traits, especially allometrics, at Mt.
 Desert island with which to better understand and interpret influence of fire absence on ecophysiology.
-However, at Wonderland trail at least (Butak 2014), iWUE is studied as a framework for long-term seasonal growth; there was no burned population for comparison.
+However, at Wonderland trail at least (Butak 2014), iWUE was studied as a framework for long-term seasonal growth; howver, there was no burned population for comparison.
 Previous findings suggest that iWUE increases with elevation (Wang et al., 2017) and is greater in fire-involved as opposed to fire absent trees (Chen Wang and Jia 2017).
 Nonetheless, it is unclear how this increased efficiency may influence growth nor to what extent elevation gradients may play a role.